llaraspata/HRMQuestionnaireGenerationUsingLLM/README.md

 ```
 python -W ignore <path_to_repo_folder>/src/models/evaluate.py
 ```
+> [!NOTE]
+> The command will launch the evaluation for all the experiments run for every model family.

 ### 🛠️ Utility
 To perform the automatic conversion of the aumented data from unstructed text to JSON, run the following command: